redis/redis-doc/topics/performance-on-cpu.md

 We assume beforehand you have:

 - Installed the perf tool on your system.
   Most Linux distributions will likely package this as a package related to the kernel.
   More information about the perf tool can be found at perf [wiki](https://perf.wiki.kernel.org/).

 - Followed the Install [bcc/BPF](https://github.com/iovisor/bcc/blob/master/INSTALL.md#installing-bcc) instructions to install bcc toolkit on your machine.

 - Cloned Brendan Greg’s [FlameGraph repo](https://github.com/brendangregg/FlameGraph) and made accessible the `difffolded.pl` and `flamegraph.pl` files, to generated the collapsed stack traces and Flame Graphs.

-Hotspot analysis with perf or ebpf (stack traces sampling)
+Hotspot analysis with perf or eBPF (stack traces sampling)
 ------------

 Profiling CPU usage by sampling stack traces at a timed interval is a fast and easy way to identify performance-critical code sections (hotspots).

 ### Sampling stack traces using perf